tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

-**Ludus’s expression is neutral.
-Then it breaks into an even wider smile than before.**
+*Ludus’s expression is neutral.
+Then it breaks into an even wider smile than before.*

+&#x200B;

+&#x200B;

+That was when we felt that this game would unfortunately not end in Gerard's favor.

 &#x200B;